papiberlin/website/_posts/2019-11-15-english-speaker.md

 image: assets/images/english.jpg
 image_description: Ein Scrabble Spiel mit dem Worten "Read More"
 image_credit: Foto von <a href="https://unsplash.com/@nicolehoneywill_sincerelymedia">Nicole Honeywill</a>
 featured: true
+short_title: 🇬🇧 We speak english ❤️!
+short_body: This website is in German right now, but don't worry.
+A lot of our members are expats.
+[Our Slack](https://join.slack.com/t/dadaberlin/shared_invite/zt-1skuexk5x-OUzSHVwxWWayPUHYjNfiAA) has a very active English channel and on our meetups we try to include everyone.
 ---
 This website is in German right now, but don't worry.
 A lot of our members are expats.
 [Our Slack](https://join.slack.com/t/dadaberlin/shared_invite/zt-1skuexk5x-OUzSHVwxWWayPUHYjNfiAA) has a very active English channel and on our meetups we try to include everyone.
 Just send